 There is no better place to swim and canoe than the clean, cool waters of Little River.
 A corps of qualified lifeguards trained in the American Red Cross Aquatics program oversee the watersports program and every precaution is taken.

-Above a dam in Little River, Alpine campers explore nearly a mile of calm, open water in canoes, kayaks, and paddleboards.
-A safety test in swimming is required before taking out a canoe, kayak, or watercraft and no watercraft are used unless waterfront personnel are present.
-All participants are required to wear life preservers.
+Above a dam in Little River, Alpine campers explore nearly a mile of calm, open water in canoes and paddleboards.
+A safety test in swimming is required before taking out a canoe or watercraft and no watercraft are used unless waterfront personnel are present.
+All participants are required to wear life jackets.

 The large swimming pool, set atop a knoll overlooking the lower parts of camp, is another nice place to keep cool on a hot summer day.